Community and law enforcement working together to curb recent violence in Brooklyn Park

 BROOKLYN PARK, Minn. —

-Driving through the intersection of 63rd and Zane in Brooklyn Park, you'll spot Dan Drury, approaching people stopping by stores located in this shopping plaza.
-"More than one person has come over and said, "Hey, thanks for being out here," said Drury.
+Driving through the intersection of 63rd and Zane in Brooklyn Park, you'll spot Dan Drury approaching people as they stop by stores located in the shopping plaza.
+"More than one person has come over and said, 'Hey, thanks for being out here,'" said Drury.

 It's a part of initiative helping to curb recent violence, by bringing together the faith community, law enforcement and neighbors.
 "It's a way to bring more unity into the community so everyone like yourself and your family feel safe," said Drury, to one shopper.